 Video is peer-to-peer WebRTC — encrypted, low latency.
 Signaling goes through Yep's relay, but video and touch data flow directly between your dev machine and your phone.
 No relay bandwidth cost.

 A Go sidecar (Pion) handles WebRTC and H264 encoding.
 It's a single pre-built binary, compiled on GitHub Actions for each platform — no native dependencies, no libdatachannel, no system WebRTC libraries to install.
 The binary downloads automatically on first connect and only when you actually use device control, so Yep Anywhere stays lightweight.
-It talks to your device over ADB, encodes frames with x264 (ultrafast/zerolatency), hardware-decoded on your phone.
+For Android, it talks to your device over ADB.
+For iOS Simulators, it uses simctl for input and screen capture.
+Frames are encoded with x264 (ultrafast/zerolatency), hardware-decoded on your phone.
 Touch and nav buttons go over the WebRTC data channel.
 Multi-touch and pressure work natively.

 Adaptive quality monitors packet loss and drops FPS before you notice stutter, recovers when the connection stabilizes.